smbutterfield/ibmt17-18/forum/help.md

 The [IBMT forum]({{ site.baseurl }}/forum/index.html) is added to this site using the [Disqus](https://disqus.com/) community platform service.
 This is a public forum intended to help students learn, communicate, and collaborate around IBMT.

-Get started by logging into Disqus using a Facebook, Twitter, Google, or Disqus account.
+Get started by logging into [Disqus](https://disqus.com/) using a Facebook, Twitter, Google, or Disqus account.
-In this setting, it is often better to use a non-personal account to keep your academic discussion separate from your personal social media.
+In this setting, it is often better to use a professional account to keep your academic discussion separate from your personal social media.
 We suggest creating a Disqus account to avoid sharing your personal social media details.

-Please remember the forum is public!
+To follow the forum discussions, scroll to the bottom of the comments and look for the "Subscribe" button.
+After subscribing, you should receive email notifications when people add new comments.
+Try checking your [Disqus account settings](https://disqus.com/home/settings/email/) if you are not receiving emails.

 ## Comment Policy and Community Guidelines